lynx-x-ray-observatory/soxs/doc/source/command_line/events.rst

                             map.
 This parameter will be ignored if a 'weightsfile' is set.
       --weightsfile WEIGHTSFILE
-                            A file containing two columns: energy and spectral weights, to create an exposure map weighted over an energy band.
+                            A file containing two columns: energy in keV and spectral weights, to create an exposure map weighted over an energy band.
       --asol_file ASOL_FILE